liu-kan/gfm-rag/docs/workflow/training.md

 !!! tip
     It is recommended to conduct [fine-tuning][gfm-fine-tuning] after the pre-training to empower the model with the ability to understand user queries and retrieve relevant documents.

-A example of the KG-index:
+An example of the KG-index:

 ```txt
 fred gehrke,was,american football player